NateTheDev1/orion/README.md

 ## Audio Engine

 The Orion audio engine provides useful methods to playing audio, music, fading, and caching sources.
 A list of audio sources you want to cache can be provided in the orion config property at the OrionEngine HOC.

+## Game Data Manager

+The Orion game data manager provides helpful tools to save data in JSON or base64 format.
+It also provides methods to create downloadable save files for your users.